Take You Down (Chris Brown song): Background

 "Take You Down" was written by Brown, Harvey Mason, Jr., Damon Thomas, Steve Russell, James Fauntleroy and Lamar Edwards.
 Mason and Thomas produced the song under their production stage-name The Underdogs together with Edwards.
 Aaron Renner and Riley Mackin recorded it at The Underlab - a recording studio in Los Angeles, California, while being assisted Dabling "Hobby Boy" Harward and Ruben Rivera.
 The song was also mixed there by The Underdogs.
 "Take You Down" was released as the fourth single from Brown's second studio album Exclusive (2007).
 On April 6, 2008, Jive Records and Zomba Recordings serviced the song to urban radios in the United States.

 Composition

-"Take You Down" is an R&B slow jam that incorporates elements of urban music and the use of a "scrawling, dated-sounding" guitar riff.
+"Take You Down" is an R&B slow jam that incorporates elements of urban music and the use of an electric guitar riff.
 According to the music sheet published at Musicnotes.com by EMI Music Publishing, the song moves through a moderately slow groove and has a metronome of 64 beats per minute.
 It is written in a key of B minor while Brown's vocals range from E4 to B5.
 The song follows a basic sequence of Bm7-F#m7-Gmaj7-Em7 as its chord progression.
-Lyrically, "Take You Down" is about intercourse, indicated in the lines, "No time to waste girl you know what we came to do/ We got all night to try and get it right, girl."
+The lyrical content of "Take You Down" explores sexual themes.